Italy expects 19 bln euros of EU post-pandemic funds in May, minister says | Law-Order

 Italy is eligible for a further 34 billion euros in 2023, split into two tranches, provided it can meet all 96 objectives set for this year.
 Giorgetti said Italy shared its difficulties in meeting its deadlines with several other Recovery Fund recipients.

 "Talk of going beyond 2026 should not be taboo," he said, citing the economic and financial upheaval caused by Russia's invasion of Ukraine and record high raw material prices.
-To gain some flexibility, Rome is in talks with Brussels to replace some projects from its original recovery plan, which it now realises it cannot complete by a 2026 deadline, government officials have previously said.
+To gain flexibility, EU Affairs Minister Raffaele Fitto said Rome is in talks with Brussels to replace some projects from its original recovery plan, which it now realises it cannot complete by a 2026 deadline.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)